MedhaParte/Project-Elk-Stack/README.md

 Load balancing ensures that the application will be highly secure and available, in addition to restricting access to the network.
 The load balancer helps servers move data efficiently, optimizes the use of application delivery resources and prevents server overloads.
 Load balancers conduct continuous health checks on servers to ensure they can handle requests.
 If necessary, the load balancer removes unhealthy servers from the pool until they are restored.

 The load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
-The load balancer actively defends against DDoS by shifting attack traffic from the corporate server to a public cloud provider.The jump box allows the system to have fewer hardware resources and prevents to overuse of memory in cloud space.
+The load balancer actively defends against DDoS by shifting attack traffic from the corporate server to a public cloud provider.The jump box allows the system to have fewer hardware resources and prevents the overuse of memory in cloud space.

 Jump-Box minimizes the attack surface on the network since it is the only server exposed to public network.
 Only SSH Access to internal systems for administrative tasks is allowed from jump-box.
 Jump-box is also used to deploy information of the containers to other servers.
 It can be considered as the main repository for docker.
 In this Project docker container software (docker.io) was first intalled in jump-box and then ansible container (provisioning tool) was installed by pulling image from cyberxsecurity/ansible.
 Thus jump-box system can be configured with minimal required memory and hardware resources in cloud setup.